himadhar/h-grid/README.md

 ####methods
     paginateDropdownChange : function() {} // custom method to act while its a pagninate-dropdown chosen and triggers within the onchange method
+    onEditComplete: function() {} // custom method , will be call when edit is enabled and text field is exited

 You can message me anything that you feel is necessary in this plugin and I will work on it and upload as part of updates.